 (7) National debts.
 The United States of Africa may contract debts to repel invasion, suppress insurrection and secession or to defend the nation in wartime, but the money arising from the contracting of such debts shall be applied solely for the purpose for which it was contracted.

 (8) Titles of nobility.
-No title of nobility shall be granted by the United States of Africa and no person holding any public office in the United States of Africa shall accept any gift, emolument, office or any title whatsoever from any monarchy or foreign entity.
+No title of nobility shall be granted by the United States of Africa; and no person holding any office of profit in Africa shall without the consent of the Congress accept of any gift, emolument, office or any title whatsoever from any monarchy or foreign state.

 (9) No additional federal departments.
 The federal departments created by the African Constitution are the only permitted.